-- Alternative Character Interpretation: Gwen's father.
-The books portrays him as the Only Sane Man in a household full of brainless women, trying to turn Gwen into a decent woman despite the mother and governess ruining his efforts.
-But he apparently hired Miss Winter (a complete airhead) and saw her spoiling Gwen rotten along his wife during years and not cheking if Miss Winter was giving the child a proper education (she wasn't).
-And when Gwen turned to be an irrecoverable Spoiled Brat his solution was... send her to a broading school, far away from home, and let the teachers clean the mess.
+Alternative Character Interpretation: Gwen's father.
+The books portray him as the Only Sane Man in a household full of brainless women, trying to turn Gwen into a decent woman despite the mother and governess ruining his efforts.
+But he apparently hired Miss Winter (a complete airhead) and saw her and his wife spoiling Gwen rotten for years.
+He didn't check if Miss Winter was giving the child a proper education (she wasn't).
+And when Gwen turned to be an absolute Spoiled Brat his solution was... send her to a boarding school, far away from home, and let the teachers clean up the mess.

 Designated Hero: The 'responsible' form teachers.
 They are nasty to every girl who doesn't fit in their picture of the perfect Mallory Tower girl yet supposedly have the right to do so and are portrayed as Reasonable Authority Figures and obviously favor students like Darrell and Sally.

 Maureen in the fifth book right after her arrival.
 You're supposed to dislike her because she talks and (to be fair) brags a lot but she just seems to be really excited (and probably a little nervous) about her new school which is why she's overly talkative.
 Considering that she just wants to make friends and/or new contacts one can feel sorry for her because the others instantly dislike her because new students are supposed to be quiet.

 Catherine from the same book.
 Sure, she's an over-the-top goody two shoes wannabe, but she was genuinely trying to be kind and helpful only to get constantly blown off and mocked by the other girls, and you can feel quite sorry for her when Belinda humiliates her with a caricature in front of the whole class, everybody laughs at her and she leaves the room crying.
 Yet she supposedly deserves it and Belinda wasn't being mean, but funny and responsibly teaching her a lesson.